China: Yesterday's Story or More Compelling Than Ever?

 This is another misconception that no longer describes modern China.
 As wages have risen, China has become less competitive and has moved out of a range of manufacturing areas.
 Much of the manufacturing capacity concentrated in Southern China, for example, has been either closed or moved away.
 China is now moving up the value chain, with a growing amount spent on research and development (R&D) in high-tech areas like artificial intelligence.
 R&D expenditure has risen to OECD levels of 2%–2.5% of GDP.

 Electronic payments is one area that China is making great strides in terms of innovation and progressing up the value chain.
 Few people in Beijing or Shanghai now carry cash, with mobile devices the preferred mode of payment, via service providers like Alipay and Tenpay.
 China has effectively skipped the credit card phenomenon and gone straight to electronic payment processing.
-As a result, the progress in this area is well beyond many major markets, including the U.S. This represents a potentially powerful trend that can be directly accessed through the parent Internet companies of these service providers, such as Alibaba Group and Tencent Holdings.
+As a result, the progress in this area is well beyond many major markets, including the U.S. This represents a powerful trend that can be directly accessed by investing in the parent Internet companies of these service providers, such as Alibaba Group and Tencent Holdings.

 When it comes to applying new technologies, China is a fertile testing ground, as new ideas and products can be rolled out to millions of people in a relatively short time.
 Good ideas quickly stand out and are widely adopted, while the bad ideas disappear just as quickly.